Megidd/jewelry-personalization/ring-text/specs_technical.md

 ## Witertight

 At the moment, it should be ensured that the final mesh is a single, watertight geometry suitable for 3D printing

+### Validation

+Validation of watertight geometry can be ignored for now.

 # Example